Y0Coss/docs-fork/pages/public_cloud/compute/classic_block_multi_az_limitations/guide.en-gb.md

 ## Usage

 Creating and attaching a Classic Multi-Attach volume follows the same process as described in [OVHcloud documentation on volume creation](/pages/public_cloud/compute/starting_with_managing_volumes_openstack_api).
-The key difference is that the volume type is "classic-3AZ", not just "classic".
+The key difference is that the volume type is "classic-multiattach", not just "classic".

 If the volume type is omitted during creation, OpenStack will default to "classic-multiattach" (similar to how "classic" is set by default in regular regions).